JoArrow/git-exercise/cookbook.md

 - Salt and pepper
 - 1 tsp honey or sugar

 Fry the gnocchi in olive oil in a hot pan.
-Dice the onion, add to the hot gnocchi and sauté until translucent.
+Dice the onion, add to the hot gnocchi and heat until translucent.

 Wash the vegetables and cut into small cubes.
 Cut the cocktail tomatoes in half.
 Add all the vegetables to the gnocchi in the pan and steam on medium heat.
 The vegetables will be done after about 15 minutes.